 While Lamb wants to show Bellingham that Aslan can bring more to the table than hazy IPAs, let’s not forget their reputation as a philanthropic brewpub.

 “We do good for the community, make all organic stuff, we’re a B corp, and we’re a restaurant.
 There’s always been a little chip on our shoulders though that’s like ‘wait, we’re brewers!
 Come talk beer with us.’
-This [the Depot] was needed just to fulfill who we are.”
+This

 Being a B Corp, which is a for-profit corporation that focuses on having a positive impact on the environment, society, its workers and the community, has been an interesting balance with sourcing beer from all over the world.
 However, there is reason for straying from sourcing locally, making their tap list that much more eclectic.